-What’s up?
-I’m Dan Green, blogger/podcaster, entrepreneur, facilitator and coach.
+I’m Dan Green, blogger/podcaster, entrepreneur, documentary film producer, facilitator and negotiation specialist.
 Aka- wearer of many proverbial hats, who doesn’t look good in actual hats.
 Seriously, my head is shaped like an egg, and eggs can’t wear hats.

 I write about negotiation and conflict management.
 But before you read on, I’ve got to warn you: I am not a naturally skilled negotiator.
-In fact, I used to be the world’s WORST negotiator.
+In fact, I think I was born the world’s WORST negotiator.

 I’m not being modest.